Feel Wealthy or Be Wealthy?

 • You can make money by buying expensive stocks (or selling short cheap stocks) for some stretches of time.
 Given that valuations do not change indefinitely in one direction in the long run, these upward and downward runs get broken by huge upward and downward corrections.
 As a result, stock valuations cannot be used to predict the near-term changes in stock prices in a systematic way.

 • In general, high valuations cannot be used to predict declines even for long time horizons, since book values of companies tend to grow over time.
 By the time a bubble gets popped, book values can keep up with prices, resulting in the next bottom being higher than current prices.
 For example, Extended-Term Component by QAM was more expensive than usual in the end of 2004.
-Despite that, it had gains all the way to the end of 2008 (around the recent bottom of the worst recession in nearly a century), and +17.3% annually for the entire period ending in the end of 2009, well before a full recovery.
+Despite that, it had gains all the way to the end of 2008 (around the recent bottom of the worst recession in nearly a century).

 • Low valuations can be used to predict gains in the long-term.
 Global stock markets always grow in the long run (at least as evidenced in the past few hundreds of years, and as logically expected).
 The chances of gains, and specifically abnormally high gains, go up the lower the current valuations are.